sbordeyne/xdgconfig/docs/source/how-to.md

   - On windows, the configuration is stored in `~/AppData/Roaming/prog/config.ext`, with `prog`, and `config.ext` being set by the initializer of the `Config` object.
   - On UNIX-like systems (`Cygwin`, `MacOS` and `Linux` flavors), the configuration is stored in `~/.config/prog/config.ext`.

-There are 5 different serializers available.
+There are 6 different serializers available.
 Limitations may apply to different serializers.
 - JSON (JSONC)
 - TOML
 - INI
+- Python files
 - YAML
 - XML

 Some serializers may require third-party libraries to work properly.
 In that case, you can install them using the `extra` syntax (`pip3 install xdgconfig[xml]` for instance).
-The `json` and `ini` serializers are always available.
+The `json`, `python` and `ini` serializers are always available.

 Each `Config` object accesses its values through a dictionary-like interface, for instance: